 This article presents the result of the longest distance observation in my life.
-Because it was an effect of the light phenomenon, not widely discussed by myself so far I decided to develop this topic, because of its influence on the far realing views during some specified conditions (tick haze trapped in low-level of the atmosphere boundary layer or the proximity of water surface).
+Because it was an effect of the light phenomenon, not widely discussed by myself so far I decided to develop this topic, because of its influence on the far-reaching views during some specified conditions (tick haze trapped in the low-level of the atmospheric boundary layer or the proximity of water surface).

 2. LIGHT REFLECTION ON WATER

-This is the basic principle for other laws dealing with the reflection and refraction (Snell’s refractive index).
+This is the basic principle for other laws dealing with reflection and refraction (Snell’s refractive index).

 The diffuse light reflection makes the uniform reflectivity, which for the sea surface case can be described by Fresnel equations.
 Fresnel described the way of reflecting the light and its transmission into the denser medium, which in our case is the water (Pic.
 2).